 Schulte is advising Keane Group Inc. on its combination with C&J Energy Services in an all-stock merger of equals.
 The merger results in an enterprise with approximately $4.2 billion in net revenue, with Keane and C&J shareholders each owning 50 percent of the total equity.
 Houston-based Keane is one of the largest pure-play providers of integrated well completion services in the United States.
 The combined company is positioned to be a leading oilfield services provider and has a pro-forma enterprise value of approximately $1.8 billion.
 The deal was announced on June 17, 2019 and is expected to close in the fourth quarter of 2019.

 The Schulte team representing Keane is led by M&A and securities partners Stuart Freedman, Michael Gilligan, Antonio Diaz-Albertini and Andrew Fadale, together with associates Caitlin Cornell, William Morici and William Tevlin.
-The team also includes tax partners Alan Waldenberg and David Passey; M&A and securities partner Xavier Kowalski and associate Evan Berger; employment & employee benefits partner Ian Levin and associate Adam Gartner; environmental partner Howard Epstein and special counsel Theodore Keyes; intellectual property, sourcing & technology partner Edward Sadtler and special counsel John Garces; finance partner Kirby Chin and associates Megan Gedeon and Nathanial Norman; litigation partner Michael Swartz, special counsel Michael Cutini and Gregory Kinzelman and associate Kimberly Phillips; and real estate partner Julian Wise and associate Daniel Aires.
+The team also includes tax partners Alan Waldenberg and David Passey; M&A and securities partner Xavier Kowalski and associate Evan Berger; employment & employee benefits partner Ian Levin and associate Adam Gartner; environmental partner Howard Epstein and special counsel Theodore Keyes; intellectual property, sourcing & technology partner Edward Sadtler and special counsel John Garces; finance partner Kirby Chin and associates Megan Gedeon and Nathanial Norman; litigation partner Michael Swartz, special counsel Michael Cutini and Gregory Kinzelman and associate Kimberly Phillips; and real estate partner Julian Wise.